zenyuong/FAX-OR-CAP/README.md

     ReactJS is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 React also allows us to create reusable UI components.
 React allowed us to create a large web applications that can change data, without reloading the page thus giving it a sense of versatility.
 Additionally, the main purpose of React is to be fast, scalable, and simple.
     - **HTML**
     - **CSS**
     - **react-router-dom**
     Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
-Used to implment dynamic routing in our web application.
     - **react-hot-toast**
     Used to implement pop ups to show progress status.
 3. Backend